HiPeRT/unimore_roboracer/README.md

 Bud and KITT are also an educating platform used by students to learn autonomous driving concepts and they are the main vehicles deployed by HiPeRT Lab's Roboracer team in competitions.

-### Thundershot (Coming soon)
+### Thundershot

 <img style="margin-right: 25px; float: left; width: 125px;" src="img/thundershot.png"/>

 Thundershot is our main FPGA-based embedded research platform, which is also equipped with a Hokuyo UST-10LX 2D LiDAR.
 It is based on an AMD Kria KR260.
-We plan to release our FPGA implementation of a 2D lidar localization pipeline.
+Currently, we support an hardware-accelerated 2D LiDAR localization pipeline in the particle_filter package.
+The hardware is open-sourced in the [particle_filter_hw](https://github.com/HiPeRT/particle_filter_hw)  repository.

 <br/>